dreadwrr/Recentchanges/README.md

 # Recentchanges
+A new version will be released soon as I have new breakthroughs and changes from the linux commandline versions<br><br>
 Updated 12/14/2025 v3.0.2 <br><br>
 To enable ansi text in powershell try the following command <br>
 Set-ItemProperty HKCU:\Console VirtualTerminalLevel -Type DWORD 1<br><br>